SephirotAGI/U-TIM/README.md

 It contains a snapshot from the commit days before I did this mess.

-Check the SHA256 hash provided in the U-TIM-archive.zip's PDF with the one available at
+Compare the SHA256 hash provided in the U-TIM-archive.zip's PDF with the one available at

 https://github.com/SephirotAGI/U-TIM/commit/15d8ccf6e40bf84791610acee139ba54aa1b32ca